Calamoideae: Distribution

 The lone outlier in the subfamily, Raphia taedigera, exists in tropical America though some speculation suggests it may have been introduced.
 In any case, it is joined by the strictly New World genera Mauritia, Mauritiella, and Lepidocaryum in Trinidad, Brazil, Venezuela, Peru, Colombia, Ecuador, French Guiana and Suriname.
 Absent from the Andes, these plants are found in wet, predominantly lowland stands with some common to black-water river banks.

 In Africa they are plentiful south of the Sahara, reaching from the West across humid rain forest and the Congo Basin, through the central part of the continent with southern bands hugging the coast down through Angola to the west and Mozambique to the east; one species in the Raphia genus occupies areas across the northern part of Madagascar, another possible introduction.

 Onto Sri Lanka, India, China, the Fiji and Indonesian island chains and Australia, members of this subfamily are widely dispersed across East and West Asia and the southern Pacific.

 Tribes

 Calameae

-Calameae is an Old World tribe with the exception of the single species R. taedigera.
-Among the 18 genera there are plants with pinnate, entire, or bifid leaves with pinnate-ribs.
+Calameae is an Old World tribe.
+Among all the genera there are plants with pinnate, entire, or bifid leaves with pinnate-ribs.
 Extremely varied, they are divided into subtribes based on the progressive modifications of flower arrangements from hermaphroditic dyads, dyads with hermaphrodites alongside staminate flowers, pistillate and sterile staminate pairs, onto solitary staminate or pistillate units.
-Oncocalamus possesses a flower structure unique not just to the tribe but to the family as a whole.
-It is vegetatively similar to another subtribe within Calameae but is distinguished by the pistillate and staminate flowers formed in groups up to 11.
-These flower clusters and isolated position of the genus argues for a long history of this subfamily in Africa with much extinction.